BonoboPLC/bonoboplc_wiki/retail-sales-agents.md

 ![Ticket Selector](/uploads/ticket-selector.png "Ticket Selector")

-The list will display all available games including ticket price, status and the repsective Agent Commission (Displayed in green)
+The list will display all available games including ticket price, status and the respective Agent Commission (Displayed in green)

 ![Select A Game](/uploads/select-a-game.png "Select A Game")